 - Smoke-free outdoor areas – frequently asked questions – NSW Health

-From 1 July 2018 e-cigarettes or vaping is prohibited anywhere tobacco smoking is not allowed.
+From 1 July 2018, vaping of e-cigarettes is prohibited anywhere tobacco smoking is not allowed.

 A person who sells tobacco products to someone who is under the age of 18 years may be fined up to $55,000.
-It is also illegal to sell E-cigarettes and accessories, and non-tobacco smoking products including herbal cigarettes.
+It is also illegal to sell e-cigarettes and accessories, and non-tobacco smoking products including herbal cigarettes to minors.
 All tobacco retailers have a duty of care to ensure that they only sell tobacco products to persons aged 18 years of age or older.
 Retail outlets are randomly surveyed and prosecutions are undertaken against those individuals found to sell these products to people under the age of 18.
 Retailers must ensure that the purchaser produces a proof of age document if necessary, and that their sales staff are appropriately trained regarding these obligations.

 The sale of single cigarettes, cigarettes in packets of less than 20, unpackaged tobacco, or tobacco products without appropriate health warnings (‘illegal tobacco’ including ’chop chop’) is prohibited to any person regardless of the customer’s age.
-Environmental Health Officers at the Public Health Unit are now able to seize and destroy illegal tobacco found in tobacco retailers’ premises.
+Environmental health officers at the Public Health Unit are now able to seize and destroy illegal tobacco found in tobacco retailers’ premises.
 An emerging issue is the sale of disposable e-cigarette devices containing nicotine.
 These devices are prohibited from being sold to anyone without a perscription from a doctor, however our officers have found that some retailers are selling devices to children.
 Illicit e-cigarettes can also be seized and destroyed.
 Education programs are regularly provided to ensure retailers are aware of their responsibilities in regard to the sale of tobacco and related products.